Skip to content

 fun contractAddressExt(chain: Int, code: Cell, data: Cell): Address;

-Computes smart contract's Address based on the chain id, contract's code and contract's initial state data.
-Use initOf expression to obtain initial code and initial data of a given contract.
+Computes the smart contract’s Address in the given chain ID using the contract’s code and its initial state data.
+Use the initOf expression to obtain the initial code and initial data of a given contract.

 Usage example: